uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 I will indicate what these are.

 # Contextual indicators
-In the sources, I may indicate materials that are relevant to the context by using comments of the form `[<recommended action, source, or media file to show> | <additional comments, if any>]`.
+In the sources, I will use square brackets to give you instructions and indicate materials that are relevant to the surrounding context with comments of the form `[<recommended action, source, or media file to show> | <additional comments, if any>]`.
 Examples:
 - [show `some_image.png` | illustrates above paragraph] means "show this image using